Chaplain0908/ai-algorithms/details/logic_inference.md

 ### Logical Equivalence

-When dealing with a compound statement $ P $, it is often helpful to simplify or expand it into a logically equivalent form.
+When dealing with a compound statement$P$, it is often helpful to simplify or expand it into a logically equivalent form.

 For example:
 $$P = (A \lor \neg B) \land (\neg A \lor B) \land A$$